 Test and Validate With W3C Validator

-Properly structured and correctly written HTML is important to ensure fast an smooth rendering.
+Properly structured and correctly written HTML is important to ensure fast and smooth rendering.
 And to check for this, you should use W3C Validator.
-If you provide correctly formatted HTML, the browser doesn’t need to calculate how it “thinks” this should be visually represented, it can just display it correctly at once saving resources for other more important operations.
+If you provide correctly formatted HTML, the browser doesn’t need to calculate how it “thinks” this should be visually represented, it can just display it correctly at once, saving resources for other more important operations.

 Database Table Types and Indexes

-It is important for WooCommerce to have a well functioning database.
+It is important for WooCommerce to have a well-functioning database.
 You should use modern table types for data storage, like InnoDB.
-In addition, there are many plugins that query the database in ways that are by default unsupported, or very slow.
+In addition, there are many plugins that query the database in ways that are, by default, unsupported or very slow.
 The basic rule is that all queries shall make proper use of indexes.
-This is an advanced topic for the many of you, but our plugin Servebolt Optimizer fixes table types and creates the most commonly missing table indexes, that very well could be in WordPress and WooCommerce by default.
+This is an advanced topic for many of you, but our plugin Servebolt Optimizer fixes table types and creates the most commonly missing table indexes, which very well could be in WordPress and WooCommerce by default.
 For the average WooCommerce shop we move in on Servebolt, the plugin delivers 20-30% faster loading times.